-There’s a reason why Tana Toraja is called “The Land of the Heavenly Kings”.
-Although most activities and sights in the region involve the culture of death and funerals in some form, Toraja itself is absolutely gorgeous and whether you’re intrigued by the death culture or otherwise, taking some time to explore the surrounding beauty is highly recommended.
+There’s a reason why Tana Toraja, Indonesia is called “The Land of the Heavenly Kings”.
+Although most activities and sights in the region involve the culture of death and funerals in some form, Toraja itself is absolutely gorgeous and whether you’re intrigued by the death culture or otherwise, taking some time to visit Toraja and its surrounding beauty is highly recommended.
 If you’re a coffee enthusiast, Toraja coffee should also be one of the reasons why you visit Toraja!

-Can visitors attend a funeral in Tana Toraja?
+Can visitors attend a funeral in Tana Toraja, Indonesia?

 Yes, most Torajans are honoured by having foreign visitors at the funeral ceremony of a loved one, and foreigners are normally treated as guests of honour.
-You can either hire a guide in Rantepao (where you will probably be based during your visit to Tana Toraja) or try visit a funeral independently just as we did.
+You can either hire a Toraja guide in Rantepao (where you will probably be based when you visit Toraja) or try attend a funeral independently just as we did.

 Getting to Tana Toraja, Indonesia

-The most obvious way to access Toraja is via Makassar from where you can take a very comfortable overnight bus or a second flight to Toraja.
+The most obvious way to visit Toraja is via Makassar from where you can take a very comfortable overnight bus or a second flight to Toraja.
 If you’re coming from Bali or another island in Indonesia, you can fly to Makassar – if you have difficulty using foreign credit cards, internal flights can be booked using Nusatrip.